 Upon written request on a form provided by the Association and approved by the University, members of the Association may have regular dues deducted from their paychecks in amounts and at times certified by the Treasurer of the Association.
 Authorization to deduct dues shall remain valid until written notice is given to the University by the member to cancel the authorization.
 The University will, by the fifteenth (15th) of the month following the deduction, send payment to the Association for the total amount so deducted accompanied by a listing identifying the members and the amounts for whom the deductions are being paid.
-In the event that the University discovers or learns of a dues deduction error, a letter will be sent to the affected employee and a copy of this letter will be sent to the Association.
+In the event that the University discovers or learns of a dues deduction error, a letter will be sent to the Association.